vmc-project/vmc-documentation/content/examples/vmc-examples.md

 #pre = "<b>4. </b>"
 +++

-<p>Several simple examples of usage of VMC are included in <b>geant4_vmc</b>.
-In spite of being provided within Geant4 VMC, they are built independently and do not require Geant4 installation in case you want to run them with GEANT3 or FLUKA only. <br />
+A set of examples of usage of VMC is included in **geant4_vmc**.

+Though provided within Geant4 VMC, they can be built independently and do not require Geant4 installation in case you want to run them with GEANT3 only.

-See more details on the <a href="http://ivana.home.cern.ch/ivana/examples_html/html/index.html"> VMC Examples </a>   web page.</p>
+See more details on the [VMC Examples](http://ivana.home.cern.ch/ivana/examples_html/html/) web page.